Do Go On - 314 - The Oak Island Mystery

 six deaths while searching for the Oak Island treasure.

-And this would pique the interest of many generations to come,
+And this would peak the interest of many generations to come,

 including some that we're going to talk about very soon.

-But they made up for it the very next year.
-They really did.
+But they made up for it the ferry next year.

 Yeah.

-Do you think that they were waiting for the lease to end before they finally won?
+Do you think that they were waiting for that, waiting for the lease to end before they finally won?

 Yeah.